Counterfactual Inference for Consumer Choice Across Many Product Categories: Appendix

-We also need to specify prices as well as out-of-stock status for products.
+The pricing information in our data comes from the transactions, which means we need to infer the prices a customer would have paid for any items they did not purchase.
+In addition, we need to account for coupons and deals (e.g.\ buy 2 get 1 free) that may cause different customers shopping on the same day to pay different price per unit.
+To resolve this, we use the daily median transacted price per unit calculated.
+In the event of a day with zero purchases, we carry forward the price data from the previous day.

+Our data on product availability (i.e. out-of-stock items) is at granular level as described \citet{Che2012} based on the times employees scan items as out of stock and when they are restocked.
+However, for simplicity all of the models are run at a daily level.
 We consider an item unavailable to all shoppers on any days in which it is listed as out-of-stock during more than 75\% of shopping trips on that day.